 We retained the four priorities of the 2015-2017 strategic plan: Transformative Education, Collaborative Research, Community Impact and All-Campus Success.
 All-Campus Success now has two parts – Workplace Excellence and Operational Excellence – and we added a new priority, Optimized Student Experience.
 These five priorities support a common goal: To increase the proportion of our graduates who enter primary care practice, especially in Ohio.

 Strategic planning and review is a continuous, multifaceted process.
 Progress and updates for strategic priorities are gathered on a regular basis from each of the five team leads.
 The Heritage College Strategy Team and Executive Committee review the strategic priorities and are informed of progress and updates.
-The current overall strategic plan, including goals and objectives, is available on the website for all Heritage College students, faculty and staff to review and provide feedback/comments.
+The current overall strategic plan, including objectives, key performance indicators and targets, is available on OneDrive for all Heritage College students, faculty and staff to review and provide feedback/comments.
 In addition, the Heritage College's internal processes and its continuous improvement plan around meeting the Commission on Osteopathic College Accreditation standards play an important role in ensuring our strategic plan is on track.
 As we move forward, we will implement initiatives and continue to refine our plans by identifying objectives and key performance measures.

 Heritage College Strategy Team